Logarithmic Corrections to Thermodynamics of Accelerating Black Holes: Introduction

 One step forward is to incorporate quantum corrections into the calculation of the black hole entropy when going beyond the semiclassical approximation in the gravitational path integral.
 For extremal black holes, the leading quantum correction to the entropy is found to take a universal form of logarithm of the horizon area~\cite{Banerjee:2010qc, Banerjee:2011jp, Sen:2012kpz, Sen:2012cj}, without invoking the explicit ultraviolet structure of the underlying quantum theory of gravity.
-In the non-extremal cases, a complete profile of the finite temperature quantum correction still hide in mist.
-Once the temperature is very small, the near horizon geometry of any near extremal black hole in four dimensions universally takes the form as a product of AdS$_2$ and S$^2$.
-With this property, the quantum fluctuations above the extremal or near extremal configurations exhibit controllable behaviours.
-As pointed out in~\cite{Iliesiu:2020qvm, Heydeman:2020hhw, Boruch:2022tno, Iliesiu:2022onk, Rakic:2023vhv}, the quantum fluctuations in the near horizon region of higher dimensional extremal or near extremal black holes are well captured by the two dimensional Jackiw-Teitelboim (JT) gravity~\cite{Jackiw:1984je, Teitelboim:1983ux} through dimensional reduction and the low energy physics is described by a Schwarzian theory~\cite{Almheiri:2014cka, Maldacena:2016upp} with certain boundary conditions of the AdS$_2$ factor in the near horizon geometry.
+In the nonextremal cases, a complete profile of the finite temperature quantum correction still hide in mist.
+Once the temperature is very small, the near horizon geometry of any near extremal black hole in four dimensions universally takes the form as a product of two dimensional anti-de Sitter space (AdS$_2$) and two sphere (S$^2$).
+With this property, the quantum fluctuations above the extremal or near extremal configurations exhibit controllable behaviors.
+As pointed out in~\cite{Iliesiu:2020qvm, Heydeman:2020hhw, Boruch:2022tno, Iliesiu:2022onk, Rakic:2023vhv}, the quantum fluctuations in the near horizon region of higher-dimensional extremal or near extremal black holes are well captured by the two-dimensional Jackiw-Teitelboim (JT) gravity~\cite{Jackiw:1984je, Teitelboim:1983ux} through dimensional reduction and the low energy physics is described by a Schwarzian theory~\cite{Almheiri:2014cka, Maldacena:2016upp} with certain boundary conditions of the AdS$_2$ factor in the near horizon geometry.
 By using the path integral of the Schwarzian theory at low temperature, $\log T$ corrections are found in the thermal entropy of the theory, which is different from the logarithm of the horizon area correction to the extremal entropy.
-The $\log T$ term in entropy is essential to resolve the mass gap puzzle~\cite{Preskill:1991tb} appears in the low temperature region of non-extremal black holes under the semiclassical approximation.
+The $\log T$ term in entropy is essential to resolve the mass gap puzzle~\cite{Preskill:1991tb} appears in the low-temperature region of nonextremal black holes under the semiclassical approximation.
 Without quantum corrections, the black hole thermal energy above extremality scales quadratically in small temperature while the average energy of the Hawking radiation scales linearly in temperature.
 This means that the black hole can not radiate even a single Hawking quantum at sufficiently low temperature.
 The $\log T$ quantum correction to the entropy in turn corrects the thermal energy above extremality with a term linear in small temperature, and thus address the issue involved in the mass gap puzzle.